samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Read Mind/Object Range: touch; Target: creature or object; Duration: instant You can ask (dice) short questions about the target creature's current mental state or the target object's history, and the GM will answer truthfully, if cryptically.
 Creatures get saves against future casts at equal or lesser (sum)s after the first time you read their mind.
 1. Conduit A sorcerer may use another person or thing as a relay for spells.
 The sorcerer’s conduit sigil must be placed on the conduit.
 As long as the sigil remains, the sorcerer may meditate and perceive the surroundings of the sigil.

-## Restoration
+## Sacred

-> In enchange for 1000 years of service as valkyrie, young maidens give up their lives to that man may know the secrets of restoraton magic.
-Spells from the school of restoration focus on friendship, communication, healing, light, and the protection of innocence.
-Restorations do not harm the living, and cannot heal the dammed.
+> In enchange for 1000 years of service as valkyrie, young maidens give up their lives to that man may know the secrets of sacred magic.
+Spells from the school of the Sacred focus on friendship, communication, healing, light, and the protection of innocence.
+Sacred spells do not harm the living, and cannot heal the dammed.

 1. Lay on Hands
   - Range: touch